-Prepare Yourself 7 days before 5 Days Before • You are scheduled for a sedated procedure.
-Do not drive or operate machinery for 12 hours after your procedure.
-A responsible driver must accompany you to the clinic and rain in the waiting room during the procedure and recovery period.
-We recommend that someone rain with you for 12 hours after you are discharged.
-You are not allowed to take a taxi, a bus or walk home. •Go to the Pharmacy and pick up your prep.
-You will receive GoLytely, 6 Bisacodyl or Senna tablets, 1 (10 ounce bottle of Magnesium Citrate.
+Prepare Yourself for the Procedure 7 Days Before 5 Days Before You are scheduled for a sedated procedure.
+Do not drive or operate machinery for 12 hours after.
+A responsible driver must accompany you to the clinic and remain in the waiting room during the procedure and recovery period.
+We recommend that someone remain with you for 12 hours after you are discharged.
+You are not allowed to take a taxi, bus, or walk home.
+Bring a list of current prescription and over-the-counter medications and herbal supplements.
+Include dosage and number of times taken each day.
+If you are diabetic, you may need to check your blood sugar more often.
+If you have a prescription inhaler at home, please bring this along with you to your appointment.
+Bring a list of known allergies to food, medication, or latex.
+Bring a list of medical conditions and surgical history.
+Wear short sleeved shirt and loose-fitting, comfortable clothing.
+Also, please inform your healthcare provider if you are or may be pregnant.
+Go to the Pharmacy and ask for your prescribed prep medications.
+Which includes Golytely, 6 Bisacodyl or Senna and 1 (10oz) bottle of Magnesium Citrate.
 Let the Pharmacist know it's for a Colonoscopy.
 Follow the instruction provided on this sheet.
-If you are on a blood thinning medication (EX: Coumadin, Warfarin, Plavix, Jantoven or Lovenox, etc.).
-Please make your healthcare provider aware of this before your colonoscopy.
+Stop iron other than in a vitamin.
+If diabetic, or on Anti-inflammatory (NSAIDS) such as ibuprofen, Advil, Motrin, naproxen, Aleve, or aspirin, please contact your primary/pre-op provider regarding any changes needed unless already instructed.
+If you are on a blood thinning medication (examples: Coumadin, warfarin, Plavix, Jantoven or Lovenox, etc.), please make your healthcare provider aware of this before your colonoscopy.
 Certain medications may need to be stopped temporarily prior to your procedure.
-Bring a list of current prescription and over the counter medications and herbal supplements.
-Include the dosage and number of times taken each day.
-If you are diabetic, you may need to check your blood sugar more oftan.
-If you have a prescription inhaler at home please bring this along with you to your appointment Bring a list of know allergies to food, medications or latex Bring a list of medical conditions and surgical history Wear a short sleeved shirt and loose fitting, comfortable clothes Please inform your healthcare provider if you are or could be pregnant.
-MCE1745 (rev 4/19) - Page 3 of 4 Continue to take all other prescribed medications as usual unless change by your provider.
-(During prep time take with small sips of water) Avoid Vegetables and fruits with skins or seeds.
-Avoid nuts, corn, whole grain cereal/breads.
-Avoid Citrucel, Metamucil and Psyllium Recommended foods: Dairy products, pasta, white bread, meats, poultry, and fish without skins
+Continue to take all other prescribed medications as usual unless changed by your provider.
+(During prep time take with small sips of water.)
+Avoid vegetables and fruits with skins or seeds.
+Avoid nuts, corn, popcorn, whole grain cereal/breads.
+Avoid Citrucel, Metamucil, and Psyllium.
+Recommended foods: Dairy products, pasta, white bread, meats, poultry, and fish without skin.
+MCE1559 (rev 4/19) - Page 2 of 3